 - Infection Control Techniques (Hands On)

-During this half-day IPAC Awareness for Restoration Remediation and Construction hands-on course your instructor will teach and instruct restoration personnel and trades industry accepted infection control principals and prevention measures that can be practically applied during their work activities in Health Care Facilities.
+During this half-day IPAC Awareness for Restoration Remediation and Construction hands-on course your instructor will teach some items to aware of while instructing restoration personnel and trades industry-some accepted infection control principals and prevention measures that can be practically applied during their work activities in Health Care Facilities.

-This course includes several problem solving, real world scenarios and practical, hands-on exercises to help attendees better understand the principles and tools they can use to protect HCF occupants.
+This awareness course includes several problem solving, real-world scenarios and practical, hands-on exercises to help attendees better understand the principles and tools they can use to protect HCF occupants.

 Training Time: This is a half-day (4.0 hours) awareness course